PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 (a) outline different types of interactions and how resulting interaction networks might differ in relation to the simulations in this study,

-(b) outline how the suggested guidelines would work then predicting across networks
+(b) outline how the suggested guidelines would work when predicting across networks

 (c) outline how the biasing of testing data differs from other methods of